MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/overview.md

 1. [Install CoE CLI](./install.md) - How to install the CoE CLI using local host computer or via a docker container.

-1. [ALM Accelerator for Advanced Makers](./aa4am/overview.md) - Use CLI commands to setup and configure an environment for Advanced Makers to enable them to achieve more within your organization.
+1. [ALM Accelerator for Power Platform](./alm/overview.md) - Use CLI commands to setup and configure an environment for ALM Accelerator to enable them to achieve more within your organization.

 ## Getting Started